kashicommodore/dwmud/docs/page1.md

 This will mean you can type `k rat` instead of `kill rat` in future.
 Quicker, no?
 *The `$*$` bit means 'anything I typed after the alias goes here'.
 So `k sailor` becomes `kill sailor`.
 Geddit?*

-To make aliases easier to list and browse ingame later, we can put them in categories too.
+To make aliases easier to list and browse in-game later, we can put them in categories too.
 `alias set category k General`
 Will put this alias in a new 'General' category.

 Lets try something else.
-The consider command allows you to weigh up an opponenet before you bash heads and swords.
+The consider command allows you to weigh up an opponent before you bash heads and swords.
 This can save you getting killed by enemies much tougher than you.
 ```
 alias c consider $arg:all$
 alias set category c General